hmiushy/test2/README.md

 If you want to know more detail, see [here](https://forum.p4.org/t/decoding-header-stacks-in-python-scapy/315/2)

 ## You have to do
 You can check only UDP packets.
-If you send a TCP packet, you can not get the correct result because ACK packets or something is returned at TCP communications, like in Figure 2.
+If you send a TCP packet, you can not get the correct result because ACK packets or something is returned at TCP communications, like in [Figure 2](./png/tcp.png).
+The registers also count the packet and compress the return packet.
 Consider a one-way packet compression method. <br>
 <img src="./png/tcp.png" width="600px">
 ## Debug packet
 You can use `send.py` to debug.